Easy spiced salmon kedgeree

 Smoked salmon adds a new twist to this kedgeree - it's perfect for Saturday brunch

 - 1 tbsp hot curry paste (Madras)

-- 4 hard-boiled egg, shelled then roughly chopped
+- 4 hard-boiled eggs , shelled then roughly chopped

-- 4 spring onion, cut into 3cm lengths and finely shredded
+- 4 spring onions , cut into 3cm lengths and finely shredded

 - juice of 1 lime